Tree Pruning & Care

 Stump grinding is a tree removal service that can eliminate an unwanted stump after a tree has died, fallen, or needed to be cut.

-To maintain a tidy lawn, neat hedges, and immaculate landscaping, a tree stump isn’t soft on the eyes.
-Stump grinding is an affordable service that can greatly improve the look of your property and increase its value.
+Some of the main benefits of stump grinding include: maintaining a tidy lawn, neat hedges, and immaculate landscaping – a tree stump isn’t soft on the eyes.
+Stump grinding in Ottawa is an affordable service that can greatly improve the look of your property and increase its value.
 If you have a small yard, a tree stump can take up a lot of space above ground and even more below, making it difficult to landscape or garden.
 Removing a stump can make room for a new fresh look or addition of a flower bed, a table and chairs, or a small pond.

 A benefit of stump grinding is how accurate it can be.
 Our various shapes and sizes of grinding machines remove stumps with precision, which decreases damage to surrounding trees, plants or landscaping.

 When a tree stump is left behind in the ground, it can potentially cause new trees to spring up around it.
 Often, new growth from a tree stump causes a cluster of small trees to pop up at its base.
 Besides being unsightly, this group of young trees can also be damaging to any plants nearby because they will absorb water and nutrients from the soil for their own growth.
-Tree stumps also make a perfect home for insects like termites, wood borers, ants, and beetles, and should be removed to prevent these pests from making their way into your home.
+Tree stumps also make a perfect home for insects like termites, wood borers, ants, and beetles, and stump removal can prevent these pests from making their way into your home.

 Signs to look for in identifying hazardous trees or branches: